COVID-19 UPDATES FROM THE MAYOR

 On March 31, the Winnebago County Health Department announced the first death related to COVID-19 in Winnebago County.

-As of June 2, there are 2,309 confirmed cases, 63 deaths and 753 recoveries in Winnebago County.
+As of August 7, there are 3,744 confirmed cases and 123 deaths in Winnebago County.

-The first and second rounds of the Microenterprise Business Loan produced 53 applications.
+Three rounds of Microenterprise Business Loan application periods produced 61 applications.
 Staff are currently processing those applications and, upon verifying eligibility, will proceed with funding those loans.

 SMALL BUSINESS LOANS